PurpurMC/Purpur/.github/ISSUE_TEMPLATE/server_crash.md

 ---
-name: Behavior Bug or Plugin Incompatibility
+name: Server crash or Stacktrace
-about: Report issues with plugin incompatibility or other behavior related issues.
+about: Report server crashes or scary stacktraces
 ---

 <!--
   Before reporting a crash here, please make sure you are on the latest version of Purpur.
+  Please do not make reports when the report says "DO NOT REPORT THIS TO PURPUR".
+These are simply messages informing you of lag, to find what is causing it.
+Ask for tips on Discord.
 -->

 ## Timings link